ethereum/web3.py/docs/internals.rst

 that, when the response is received, we can match it to the original request that was made (i.e. the request with a matching *id* to the response that was received).
-The stored request information is then used to process the response when it is received, piping it through the response formatters and middlewares internal to the *web3.py* library.
+The stored request information is then used to process the response when it is received, piping it through the response formatters and middleware internal to the *web3.py* library.

 In order to store the request information, the ``RequestProcessor`` class has an